hnordquist/INCC6/readme.txt

 90	Some facility setup dlg buttons should be disbaled and/or removed

 6.0.1.5 Apr 26, 2016
-40	source ID in 'initial source' does not get passed to results 70	Add MCA-527 single channel list mode DAQ
+70	Add MCA-527 single channel list mode DAQ
 65	Isotopics should not be stored on cancel